 - The game ends when the board is full.
-Player 1 wins if there is an odd number of groups on the board at that time and Player 2 wins otherwise.
-Important: when counting groups, make sure to count groups of both colors.
+Player 1 wins if there is an odd number of groups on the board (counting both black and white groups); Player 2 wins otherwise.
 Example:

 In the picture above, there are 3 groups (one white and two black), and because there’s an odd number, player 1 wins.